MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 When you're ready to install the CLI, see the [installation instructions](install-azure-cli.md).

-After installing the CLI for the first time, check that it's installed and you've got the correct version by running `az --version`.
+After installing the CLI for the first time, check that the Azure CLI is installed and get your version number by running `az --version`.

 > [!NOTE]
 > If you're using the Azure classic deployment model, [install the Azure classic CLI](install-classic-cli.md).